 Property Type: The property must be classified as Class One, Residential; property used or held for human habitation as set forth in MGL Chapter 59, s.
 2A.
 Where a property is used or held for use for more than one purpose, such as a mixed use, residential/commercial property, the abatement shall apply to the residential portion only.
 Where an applicant owns more than one property, the abatement will only be credited to one qualifying parcel.

-Must have appropriate skills for consideration of a position
+Skills: Must have appropriate skills for consideration of a position

+A participant must not be a Town of Mattapoisett employee or the spouse of an employee, unless exempted by the Town Administrator.

 MUNICIPAL EMPLOYEE and/or